 Whether the headline comes from a newspaper or a push notification, there will always be negative news that will make investors wary.

 The table below shows standout news events over the past half century.
-Since we’re in 2022, we highlighted events from each year ending in two along with the ever-tumultuous 2020.
-Disciplined investors who tuned out the noise and stayed invested in stocks were rewarded in the long term.
+Since we’re in 2023, we highlighted events from each year ending in three.
+Disciplined investors who tuned out the noise and stayed invested in stocks were rewarded in the long run.

 Staying Invested Despite Negative News

-Past performance does not guarantee future results. * Assumes an initial investment of $10,000 in stocks beginning on January 1 of the date in column 1 through December 31, 2021.
-Assumes reinvestment of dividends and capital gains and no taxes or transaction costs.
+Past performance does not guarantee future results. * Assumes an initial investment of $10,000 in stocks beginning on January 1 of the date in column 1 through December 31, 2022, reinvestment of dividends and capital gains, and no taxes or transaction costs.
 Stocks are represented by the S&P 500 Index, which is a market capitalization-weighted price index composed of 500 widely held common stocks.
 Indices are unmanaged and not available for direct investment.
 For illustrative purposes only.
-Data Sources: Morningstar and Hartford Funds, 1/22.
+Data Sources: Morningstar and Hartford Funds, 1/23.

-Your financial professional can help you create a plan so you can be a confident and disciplined investor.
+Your financial professional can help you become a more confident and disciplined investor.

 Investing involves risk, including the possible loss of principal.
 Individual investor’s circumstances may vary.
 Before investing, consider your personal goals, risk tolerance, and time horizon.
 While diversification does not ensure a profit or protect against a loss in a declining market, it may be prudent to diversify among equity and fixed-income investments.